simonsvaras/PM_solution/README.md

 - **Overview (`/reports`)** lists every project using `SimpleProjectCard` tiles.
 Selecting a tile opens the project report detail.
 - **Project detail** shows the number of open issues and exposes a "Synchronizovat výkazy" button.
 Users can either synchronise from the last stored timelog or supply a custom time range.
 The UI disables manual date inputs when "Synchronizovat data jen od poslední synchronizace" is ticked to prevent conflicting filters.
+- **On-demand maintenance** (Synchronizace → On-demand) now contains a red "Smazat všechny reporty" panel.
+The action requires a confirmation dialog and calls `DELETE /api/sync/reports`, which permanently removes every row from the `report` table.
+Use it to reset the database before a full re-import.

 Each synchronisation triggers the backend endpoint `POST /api/sync/projects/{projectId}/reports`.
 The request body is optional and accepts: